-Foreword 4
+Foreword

-I- Introduction 6
+1 - Introduction 1

-About this document 6
+About this document 12

 What stage are we at?
-8
+14

 What is the timetable for the Local Plan review?
-8
+14

 How can I have my say?
+10

 What happens next?
+1 [.]

 What has been considered?
+1 [.]

-2- About Chelmsford
+2 - About Chelmsford 2

-Population
+Population 2

-Regional context
+Regional context 23

-Local context
+Local context 20

-Current and future role of Chelmsford
+Current and future role of Chelmsford 3

-3- What are our Strategic Priorities?
-34
+3 - What are our Strategic Priorities?
+30

-Our Strategic Priorities 34
+Our Strategic Priorities 3

+4 - Our Vision and Spatial Principles 4

-Vision for Chelmsford
+Vision for Chelmsford 4

-Spatial Principles
+Spatial Principles 40

-5- Creating Sustainable Development
+5 - Creating Sustainable Development 50

-Addressing sustainability
+Addressing sustainability 5

-6- How will future development growth be accommodated?
-63
+6 - How will future development growth be accommodated?
+6

-Development requirements 63
+Development requirements 6

-The Spatial Strategy
+The Spatial Strategy 72

-7- Where will development growth be focused?
+7 - Where will development growth be focused?
+11

-Growth Area I - Central and Urban Chelmsford
+Growth Area 1 - Central and Urban Chelmsford 11

-Location I - Chelmsford Urban Area
+Location 1 - Chelmsford Urban Area 11

-Location 2 - West Chelmsford
+Location 2 - West Chelmsford 14

-Location 3 - East of Chelmsford
+Location 3 - East of Chelmsford 15

-Location 4 - Galleywood
+Location 4 - Galleywood 16

-Location 5 - Writtle
+Location 5 - Writtle 16

-Growth Area 2 - North Chelmsford
+Growth Area 2 - North Chelmsford 16

-Location 6 - North East Chelmsford (Chelmsford Garden Community)
+Location 6 - North East Chelmsford (Chelmsford Garden Community) 170

-Location 7 - Great Leighs

-Location 8 - North of Broomfield 210